October 12, 2025 (6mo ago) — last updated April 2, 2026 (19d ago)

 Infographic about using ai for project management

-Project FunctionTraditional Approach (Manual)AI-Enhanced Approach (Automated & Predictive)
+Project FunctionTraditional (Manual)AI‑Enhanced (Automated & Predictive)

-A Growing Market and a Strategic Imperative
+Market Growth and Strategic Imperative

-See How Top Teams Are Using AI Today
+See How Top Teams Use AI Today

 A team using AI for project management on their laptops.